iPEX Faculty Bios

 Dr. Mark Pfeifer

 Mark Pfeifer, MD, FACP served as the Principal Investigator for the NCI-funded iCOPE project which designed, implemented and tested interprofessional education in palliative oncology care.
 He serves as an active interprofessional educator and has spoken and written about interprofessional educational.
 He has served as both a permanent and ad hoc NCI Study Section member, focusing on cancer education.
-In addition is an active internist with a special interest in patients with advanced illness.
+In addition he is an internist with a special interest in patients with advanced illness.
 He is a Professor of Medicine and holds an endowed chair at the University of Louisville.

 Dr. Barbara Head (retired)

 Barbara Head, PhD, CHPN, FPCN has led the development of two interprofessional curricula – one on palliative oncology care, the other on community-based geriatric care.
 She frequently facilitates interprofessional education sessions involving students from nursing, social work, medicine, chaplaincy, pharmacy and dentistry.
 She has presented nationally and is published in the field of interprofessional education.
 Dr. Head is a Professor at the University of Louisville School of Medicine and affiliated faculty at the Kent School of Social Work.
 Her research interests include telehealth in palliative care, palliative case management, financial concerns in serious illness, geriatric palliative care, and interprofessional palliative education.
 Her work has been funded by the Robert Wood Johnson Foundation, the Foundation for a Healthy Kentucky, the National Cancer Institute, the Hospice and Palliative Nurse’s Association, the Gordon and Betty Moore Foundation, and the Human Resources Services Association.

 Dr. Tara Schapmire